 3. You will want to know your odds of obtaining an easement before buying

-Before you consider purchasing a property that requires an easement, it’s best to discuss the odds with a local real-estate lawyer whom you trust.
+Before you consider purchasing a property that requires an easement, it’s best to discuss the odds of obtaining one with a local real-estate lawyer whom you trust.

-While you may not know your likelihood of winning, they certainly will.
+While you may not know your likelihood of success, they probably will.

 If their recommendation is to stop pursuing a property or that you may lose in court, then it’s best to heed their advice.